dongseop-kim/universal-datasets/udt/components/README.md

 ### [1.
 CamVid][CAMVID]
 CamVid is a road scene dataset consisting of a total of 701 images, with 367 in the training set, 101 in the validation set, and 233 in the test set.
 The annotations for the test set are publicly available.
 There are a total of 32 classes, but only 11 classes were mainly used in the experiment.
-You can download the dataset from the [official source][CAMVID] or execute [prepare_dataset/camvid.sh](../../prepare_dataset/camvid.sh).
+You can download the dataset from the [official source][CAMVID] or execute [custom source](../../scripts/camvid.sh).
 The 11 classes primarily used in the CamVid training dataset are as follows: **sky, building, columnpole, road, sidewalk, tree, sign/symbol, fence, car, pedestrian, and bicyclist**

 [CAMVID]:http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/